nicklafferty/craftycody/content/crafts/diy-speaker-stands.md

 Go ahead and glue the shelving boards together along their edges and clamp them.
 Let everything dry for 24 hours.

+When the large frame pieces have dried we're going to drill pilot holes for our dowels to fit into.
+Use a drill guide so you're able to drill straight into the wood.
+We'll put two dowels into each corner join.
+Glue the end of the dowel and hammer in with a rubber mallet.
+You can use a flush-cut saw to trim off the excess dowel after they have dried.

-When the large frame pieces have dried we're going to glue and stack them on top of each other to make the bulk of the speaker stand.
+glue and stack them on top of each other to make the bulk of the speaker stand.

 Let everything dry for 24 hours.